lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/physical.md

 * a physical medium can be copper (uses electrical signals), fibre (uses light), or wifi (uses radio frequency or RF)
 ![Layer 1: Physical - Game Example](https://i.postimg.cc/vHDd51yn/image5.png)
 * no matter what the type of physical medium used, it needs a way to be able to carry unstructured (raw) information
-* what solves that?
+* what solves this?
 Layer 1 or physical layer standards known as specifications:
   * define how to transmit & receive raw bit streams (1s & 0s) between a device & shared physical medium (in this scenario: a piece of copper network cable between 2 laptops)
   * also define things like voltage levels, timings, data rates, usable distances, modulation method, & the connector type on each end of the physical cable
   * in this scenario, mean both laptops have a shared understanding of the same physical medium (cable)